ArceLopera/ArceLopera.github.io/README.md

 ## Third iteration of my Personal Website

-This time using Html and Ruby via Jekyll & Minimal Mistakes All is set using JetBrains WebStorm
+This time using Html and Ruby via Jekyll & Minimal Mistakes, all is set using JetBrains WebStorm